-One simple use of INI files, as a status saving mechanism, would be to save the size and location of a form if you want a form to reappear at it's previous position.
-In general everything you store in Registry you could store in an INI file.
+One simple use of INI files as a status saving mechanism would be to save the size and location of a form if you want a form to reappear at its previous position.
+Instead of searching through a whole database of information to find the size or location, an INI file is used instead.

 [SectionName]